NonlinearFruit/Ultimate/README.md

 # Ultimate
 This ahk script allows the user to gain significant independence from his mouse by a series of extremely useful hotkeys to help alliviate the mundane, tedious tasks.

-__NOTE: [1-1-2016]__ This is postponed indefinitely because of my recent switch to linux.
+__NOTE: [1-1-2016]__ This is postponed indefinitely because of my recent switch to Linux.
 I've left this repo up as a reference/guide for future aspiring power users.
-Remember, with great power come great responsibility.
+Remember, with great power comes great responsibility.

 ## Table of Contents